Kristan Maurer/ Fire Chief

 Chief Newberry served as a firefighter until his promotion to Captain in 2009.
 In 2011, he moved into the Training Division and served as Fire Training Captain for the Fire District.
-In April of 2013, Chief Newberry was promoted to Assistant Chief and serves by leading the Operations section of the Fire District.
+In April of 2013, Chief Newberry was promoted to Assistant Chief and now serves by leading the Logistics and Planning section of the Fire District.

 Ms. Tina Mensinger has been employed by the District since March 2000.
 Ms. Mensinger serves as the Office Administrator and responsibilities include general bookkeeping, payroll, overtime, retirement systems, health and dental insurance, District finances, human resource duties, small works rosters/vendor list(s), a liaison with Clark County Financial Services, the primary liaison with the Washington State Auditor, and is instrumental in the preparation of the District’s annual financial report.
 Ms. Mensinger earned a Certificate in Business.

 Dave comes to us from the world of TV News Broadcasting.
 As an Emmy award winning writer and voice talent, Dave is responsible for our video production, public education and spreading the message of fire safety and prevention to area media.
 Dave previously worked for KOIN-TV, KPTV, KVAL-TV, KEX and KXL radio, and the Neil Kelly company.
 Dave is a third generation Clark County kid who feels very lucky to live and work in the community in which he was raised.